TDKorn/my-magento/docs/source/interact-with-api.rst

 Search Results as Models
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The :attr:`~.result` data of any query is parsed and wrapped by the endpoint's corresponding :class:`~.Model`,
+The :attr:`~.SearchQuery.result` data of any query is parsed and wrapped by the endpoint's
-making it easier to interact with
+corresponding :class:`~.Model`, making it easier to interact with

 .. code-block:: python